Khamenei says enemy 'repelled' in protest-hit Iran

 The United Nations called for restraint on Tuesday and voiced alarm at reports dozens may have been killed in the violence.

-London-based rights group Amnesty International said more than 100 demonstrators were believed to have been killed across Iran since security forces were ordered to "crush" the protests.
+Amnesty said "at least 106 protesters in 21 cities have been killed, according to credible reports".

+It added that "the real death toll may be much higher, with some reports suggesting as many as 200 have been killed".

-Iran's economy has been battered since May last year when the United States unilaterally withdrew from a 2015 nuclear agreement and reimposed crippling sanctions.
+Iran's economy has been battered since May last year when President Donald Trump unilaterally withdrew the United States from a 2015 nuclear agreement and reimposed crippling sanctions.

+Tensions have soared this year, with the US widening its sanctions to include Khamenei, the Revolutionary Guards and other key entities as Iran has reduced its nuclear commitments.

 © 2019 AFP